 about the different members increase the sombreness of the house and its surroundings,

-emphasised by an unseen mountain lion, by the bark of coyotes
+an unseen mountain lion, by the bark of coyotes

 and the scream of bobcats, alter egos of wolves in fairytales.
 Focussing on

 the character of a writer, the story also discusses the purpose and meaning of